List of Regular Show characters: Spacey McSpaceTree

+Turtles

+The Turtles (voiced by John Cygan) are a group of turtles who is first appeared in "I See Turtles".

 Bird Greeter

 Bird Greeter (voiced by Dee Bradley Baker) is a minor character in Regular Show.
 He made his debut in the Season Eight episode "New Beds" He is the mascot of the UMÄK.
 He greeted the guys at the UMÄK store and resembles Big Bird from Sesame Street.